EESSI/docs/docs/blog/posts/2024/07/extrae-at-eessi.md

 The last failing test was an issue related with the access to HW counters on the building/testing system.
 The problem was that the test assumed that Extrae (through [PAPI](https://icl.utk.edu/papi/)) can access HW counters (in this case, `PAPI_TOT_INS`).
 This might not be the case because this is very system-dependent, involving permissions, etc. As a solution, we committed a [patch](https://github.com/bsc-performance-tools/extrae/commit/3d8295cf45c4bf7068decd29c96bf755216a496f) to the Extrae repository.
 With that, the test will not fail if `PAPI_TOT_CYC` is unavailable in the testing system.
 As this has not been incorporated yet into the Extrae repository we also commited a [patch file](https://github.com/easybuilders/easybuild-easyconfigs/blob/develop/easybuild/easyconfigs/e/Extrae/Extrae-4.2.0-fix-hw-counters-checks.patch) to the EasyBuild-EasyConfigs repository that solves the problem with this specific test but also with others that suffered from the same issue.

 ## Finally, version 4.2.0
 Due to the bugfixes mentioned in previous section that were incorporated into the Extrae repository, we switched again to an updated version of Extrae (in this case v4.2.0).
+With that updated version and the easyconfig (and patches) and easyblock modifications tests started to pass successfully in most of the testing platforms.
+We noticed, however, that in Extrae produced segmentation faults when using [libunwind](https://www.nongnu.org/libunwind/) in ARM architectures.
+Our approach to that was to report the issue to Extrae developers and to make this dependency architecture specific (i.e. forcing `--without-unwind` when building for ARM while keeping the dependency for the rest of architectures).
+We did this in a [Pull Request](https://github.com/easybuilders/easybuild-easyconfigs/pull/21017) to the EasyBuild-EasyConfigs repository that is alread merged.
+In this same [Pull Request](https://github.com/easybuilders/easybuild-easyconfigs/pull/21017) we added zlib as an explicit dependency in the easyconfig file for all architectures.
+Last issue we encountered was